Evidlo/prelim/main.typ

     4. Mask out LOS which exhibit non-linear change over the science binned pixel.
     \

     Solution 1 requires assuming a specific functional form to the column density distribution across a pixel, which is undesirable.
 Solution 2 is also not practical as science pixel bin resolution is presumably already selected to use all available computational resources.
-Solution 3 is feasible, but requires changes to how science pixel viewing geometries are generated.
+Solution 3 is feasible, but requires changes to how science pixel view geometries are generated.
 Post-processing uses solution 4, as it eliminates the overestimation issue (at the expense of some lost measurements) and is the most straightforward to implement.

     #figure(
         grid(